bobblanchett/WarpWar_Mailing_List_Archive/README.md

 ## Contributing to the Archive

 ### Tools
-Use of StackEdit is suggested (https:stackedit.io)
+Use of [StackEdit](https://stackedit.io/) is suggested
 ### Process
  1. Become a  Repo Collaborator on GitHub
  2. Fork the Repo, if you want.
  3. Make Modifications by email or Pull Request.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA3OTkzNDI1XX0=
+eyJoaXN0b3J5IjpbMjA5OTI5NDY0MF19
 -->